+Recruitment

-Recruitment.
-A representative of American Councils visited your region, conducted interviews, and provided information about the program.
-American Councils staff will continue to provide you information about the Program, including host family information, how to get your visa, and departure details.
+You may have applied for the Program completely online, or a representative of the YES program may have visited your region.
+YES representatives provided information about the Program, administered the English tests and interview, and gave instructions on how to complete your application.
+Recruitment Organization staff will continue to provide you information about the Program, including host family information, how to get your visa, and departure details.
 They will also be your parents' contact while you are in the U.S.

+Selection

-Selection.
-Finalists and alternates were selected by independent panels of experienced educators in the United States.
-Merit-based selection was based on a complete and comprehensive application, teacher references, English language proficiency, an applicant's demonstrated preparedness for a year-long exchange experience, and a clearance on health status.
+Finalists and alternates were selected by independent panels of exchange professionals.
+Merit-based selection was based on a complete and comprehensive application; teacher references; English language proficiency; an applicant's demonstrated preparedness for a year-long exchange experience; and a clearance on health status.
 All applications were evaluated against established and consistent criteria.

-Placement.
+Placement

 Placement means your assignment to an American host family.
-When you receive placement information, you will learn both about your host family and the Placement Organization which will organize your program in the United States.
+When you receive placement information, you will learn both about your host family and the Placement Organization that will organize your program in the United States.